 §XXX.XXX May Indian tribes and tribal organization use Indian labor, tribal force account procedures and standard tribal self-governance procurement procedures when carrying out construction projects under TTSGP compacts and funding agreements?

 Yes, with respect to 23 U.S.C.
 202(a)(10), the Secretaries of Transportation and the Interior have determined that Indian tribes and tribal organizations are in compliance with this statutory mandate if they have established tribal procurement management standards that are consistent with the requirements of 25 C.F.R.
 Part 900, Subpart F or the procurement regulations set out in this Part.
-At the discretion of a Indian tribe or tribal organization, tribal labor and tribal force account procedures may always be used on any tribal transportation project pursuant to 23 U.S.C.
+At the discretion of an Indian tribe or tribal organization, tribal labor and tribal force account procedures may always be used on any tribal transportation project pursuant to 23 U.S.C.
 202 (a)(3).

 §XXX.XXX What should an Indian Tribe do if it wishes to use a procurement procedures other than the use of Indian labor, tribal force account procedures and standard tribal self-governance procurement procedures when carrying out construction projects under TTSGP compacts and funding agreements?